emacstheviking/mercury-library-samples/DCG/README.md

 The parsing is whitespace tolerant, I've commented a lot of things here and there and I hope you find this as a clear and simple use of DCG notation with Mercury.

+## Refactoring Exercise

+The implementation of greater_than, less_than and equal_to is deliberately
+boiler plated, if you feel brave, refactor it to have common ancestry!
+It's really not that hard, I almost did it myself but then the code would not have been so obvious as it is to read.